cristopher-dev/markdown-to-pdf/README.md

      docker-compose down
      ```

-   - Once the server is running (either directly or via Docker), you will see a message in the terminal, typically: `Servidor iniciado en http://localhost:3000`.
+   - Once the server is running (either directly or via Docker), you will see a message in the terminal, typically: `Server started at http://localhost:3000`.

 4. **🌐 Accessing the Web Interface:**